morganjwilliams/pyrolite/paper/paper.md

 ``pyrolite`` also includes some specific methods to model geochemical patterns, such as the lattice strain model for trace element partitioning of @Blundy2003, the Sulfur Content at Sulfur Saturation (SCSS) model of @Li2009, and orthogonal polynomial decomposition for parameterising Rare Earth Element patterns of @ONeill2016.

-Extensions beyond the core functionality are also being developed, including ``pyrolite-meltsutil`` which provides utilities for working with ``alphaMELTS`` [@Smith2005] and it's outputs, and is targeted towards performing large numbers of related melting and fractionation experiments.
+Extensions beyond the core functionality are also being developed, including ``pyrolite-meltsutil`` which provides utilities for working with ``alphaMELTS`` and it's outputs [@Smith2005], and is targeted towards performing large numbers of related melting and fractionation experiments.

 ![Example of different bivariate and ternary diagrams, highlighting the ability to visualise data distribution.](sphx_glr_heatscatter_001.png)

-## API
+# API

 The ``pyrolite`` API follows and builds upon a number of existing packages, and where relevant exposes their API, particularly for ``matplotlib`` [@Hunter2007] and ``pandas`` [@McKinney2010].
 In particular, the API makes use of dataframe accessor classes provided by ``pandas`` to add additional dataframe 'namespaces' (e.g. accessing the ``pyrolite`` spiderplot method via `df.pyroplot.spider()`).